pocomane/brewed-in-the-apocalypse/bita-strong.md

 # Lady Whitehorse

+__Steampunk__ Mostly medieval, with steam-powered mechanics.

-__Steampunk__ No magic, psychic or divine.
-No big Nations or regime.
-No sentient android.
-Until now, there is no vehicle, flying too, that is faster then a steam train.
+- No magic, psychic or divine.
+- No huge Nations or regime.
+- No sentient android.
+- Until now, there is no vehicle, flying too, that is faster then a steam train.

-- Mostly medieval, with steam-powered mechanics.
 - The steam is enclosed in sperichal container: one of a soccer ball size may power a motocycle-like vehicles for about four hour.
 - Portable weapons are based on the charginginf of elastic elements.
 The steam